The American People Series 20: Die: History

 Following its original showing, Ringgold kept the work in storage along with The American People Series #18: The Flag is Bleeding (1967) for over 40 years.
-Prior to 2010, Die had only been brought out of storage for Ringgold's retrospective at the Rutgers University Art Gallery in 1973 and for Tradition and Conflict: Images of a Turbulent Decade, 1963-1967 at the Studio Museum in Harlem in 1985.
-The work was shown in 2010 in Ringgold's retrospective American People, Black Light at the Neuberger Museum of Art, Purchase, New York, which traveled in 2013 to the National Museum of Women in the Arts in Washington, DC; in 2014 at the Museu Picasso's exhibition Post-Picasso: Contemporary Reactions in Barcelona; and in 2017 at the Tate Modern's original showing of Soul of a Nation: Art in the Age of Black Power in London.
+Prior to 2010, Die had only been brought out of storage for Ringgold's solo survey in 1973 at the Rutgers University Art Gallery, New Brunswick, New Jersey, and for Tradition and Conflict: Images of a Turbulent Decade, 1963-1967 (1985) at the Studio Museum in Harlem.
+The work was shown at Ringgold's retrospective American People, Black Light (2010) at the Neuberger Museum of Art, Purchase, New York, which traveled in 2013 to the National Museum of Women in the Arts, Washington, D.C.
+Following the retrospective, the work was shown in several exhibitions, including Post-Picasso: Contemporary Reactions (2014) at the Museu Picasso, Barcelona, and the original showing of Soul of a Nation: Art in the Age of Black Power (2017) at the Tate Modern, London.

 MoMA acquired the painting in 2016 directly from Ringgold and subsequently showed it in the museum next to Picasso's painting Les Demoiselles D'Avignon (1907) starting in 2019.
 MoMA's choice of placement for Die was widely discussed by critics, art historians, and artists, some of whom, including Helen Molesworth, believed that placing Die next to Les Demoiselles D'Avignon served only to reiterate Picasso's place in the canon.
-Others, including Mark Godfrey, believed the placement reflected Ringgold's own vision of "working [both] with and against the canon," as her work directly drew upon, acknowledged, and challenged canonical artistic figures like Picasso.
+Others, including Godfrey, believed the placement reflected Ringgold's own vision of "working [both] with and against the canon," as her work directly drew upon, acknowledged, and challenged canonical artistic figures like Picasso.

 Following MoMA's acquisition of the work, Die was covered extensively in the media; the museum published Faith Ringgold: Die by Anne Monahan in 2018, from the One on One series of books focused on a single work, and the painting was reproduced on the cover of Artforum in January 2020.
-Die was featured in Ringgold's solo retrospective at the New Museum in 2022.
+Die was featured in the original showing of Ringgold's retrospective Faith Ringold: American People (2022) at the New Museum, New York, and at Ringgold's first retrospective in France, Faith Ringgold: Black is Beautiful (2023) at the Musée Picasso, Paris.

 Reception

-In a review in The New York Times of Ringgold's 1973 retrospective at the Rutgers University Art Gallery, critic Piri Halasz described Die as "an immense cry of rage," and called the series "Ringgold's most overtly ideological protests."
+In a review in The New York Times of Ringgold's 1973 survey at the Rutgers University Art Gallery, critic Piri Halasz described Die as "an immense cry of rage," and called the series "Ringgold's most overtly ideological protests."

 Critic Holland Cotter has praised the work, calling it "an accurate gauge of the mood of the day" in a 2010 review in The New York Times of Ringgold's Neuberger Museum of Art retrospective.
 He went on to describe the work in 2022 in the Times as "an explosive scene" and "a star attraction of the Museum of Modern Art’s much-watched 2019 permanent collection rehang."

 Writing in The Washington Post in 2020, critic Sebastian Smee said Die "feels prophetically realistic" and that "its citrus palette of pinks and oranges against grays and blacks is nothing short of a masterpiece."